poap-xyz/poap.js/packages/poaps/docs/POAP.md

 ## Description

-The `POAP` class represents a POAP token with various attributes pertaining to the token itself, the event it's associated with, and its ownership details.
+The `POAP` class represents a POAP token with various attributes pertaining to the token itself, the drop it's associated with, and its ownership details.

 ## Constructor